- 1 What Advantages Are

 Dragons -- If it’s a big, scaly, winged and tailed, flesh and blood creature, likely with some sort a damage dealing breath, it probably counts.
 It doesn’t matter whether it’s called a Drake or a Wyvern or a Lung or a Fell Beast; a dragon is a dragon is a dragon.
 Conversely, this sometimes might not apply to some entities that use the name “dragon” only in metaphor or homage, as clearly some kind of elemental or space god, or something like a dragon-shaped rock golem.

 | Immortality is concerned with acceptable Catches rather than a category itself.
 Some unofficially named examples are:

 Minimum Bar: The character only returns from death if specific circumstances are met.
-They may have had to die while acting a certain way, in a possession of a certain object, in defense of a certain cause, or only if they can pass some sort of bar of entry that a character could reasonably interfere with, such as retrieving their corpse as a spirit, or needing to hold on with sheer will that could have been broken by dying.
-A Defining example would rarely ever happen on its own, and likely require deliberate and intentional effort and setup on the part of another to enforce a scenario where it would fail.
-A Significant example could provide broadly useful arenas where the Immortality is basically guaranteed to work, but leave its reliability sorely lacking in other, very important situations which the character will inevitably end up in.
-A Minor example would only save the character from an especially pointless, trivial, or ignominious death, and certainly not of their own devising.
-The God Tier mechanics of Homestuck characters fall here, as well as the Undead from Dark Souls, or any number of characters that carries some kind of self-resurrection mcguffin.
+They may have had to die while acting a certain way, in a possession of a certain object, in defense of a certain cause, or only if they can pass some sort of bar of entry that a character could reasonably interfere with, such as retrieving their corpse.
+At ●●● it would rarely or never fail on its own, and require deliberate effort and setup to enforce a scenario where it would.
+A ●● could provide broad scenarios where the Immortality is basically guaranteed to work, but will have its reliability be in question in some non-irrelevant cases.
+At ● it can be threatened by circumstances that are common to high threat scenarios, or a wide variety of uncommon ones.

-Achilles Heel: The character is killed for good when exposed to or killed by a certain class of attack, object, stimuli, etc. They might only die when burned to death, by a silver blade, under the light of the sun, specifically when decapitated, or something similar.
-This one is very straightforward, and is graded entirely by how obscure or difficult to obtain the killing mechanism is.
-A Defining example presumes that it could almost never happen unintentionally --someone would have to know the Catch, and go the extra mile to carry or plan for something few people normally do.
-A Significant example presumes that the fatal threat won’t usually be present on its own, but may still turn up from time to time in regular scenes, and wouldn’t be hard to acquire it if necessary.
-A Minor examples presumes that the character’s final death is a matter of “when” and not “if”; chances for it to happen are abundant in everyday adventuring, and any character who doesn’t have access to the Catch could gain it trivially easily.
-A massive list of classical monsters could go as examples, such as vampires and stakes to the heart, as well as the Highlander series, and every other boss from the Resident Evil series.
+Achilles Heel: The character is only killed for good when exposed to, or killed by, a certain class of attack, object, stimuli, etc. They might only die when burned to death, by a silver blade, under the light of the sun, specifically when decapitated, etc. This is graded by how obscure or difficult to obtain the killing mechanism is.
+At ●●● it's presumed that it would almost never happen unintentionally; someone would have to know the Catch and plan for it.
+At ●● it's presumed that the fatal threat won’t be commonly present, but may still rarely turn up in regular scenes, and wouldn’t be too hard to acquire it if necessary.
+At ● the character is going to frequently encounter the source of their Catch, and someone could probably fabricate it on the spot with some cleverness.

-Backup Box: The character dies, but reconstitutes at a remote object or place, usually heavily defended for obvious reasons.
+Backup Box: The character dies, but revives at a remote object or place, often defended for obvious reasons.
 The success of the mechanism is rarely ever a question.
 Disabling or destroying it is the obvious method to fulfill the Catch.
-A Defining example means that the character is almost never in danger unless an enemy actively plans for his demise, and even then they will have difficulty, though there should still be some pertinent reason they hesitate to throw their life away whenever convenient (no suicide to fast travel).
-A Significant example includes that the process could be damaged or compromised in some way other than an enemy intentionally going to its physical location and sabotaging it, through a means most characters could acquire with some effort, or else it is solely secured by its obscure location.
-A Minor example has some intensely limiting factor that makes it easy to locate and destroy, such as having to be kept within 100 meters, or opening a portal directly to itself the character’s soul slips through.
+At ●●● this means the character is almost never in fatal danger unless an enemy significantly plans for their demise, though there should still be some pertinent reason they'd hesitate to actually drop dead.
+At ●● it means that the process could be compromised in some way more accessible than doing the full dungeon run to destroy it,though it'd still take some effort to acquire a means to interfere, or locate it.
+At ● there is some intensely limiting factor that makes its primary defense just the surprise, such as having to be kept within 100 meters, or opening a portal directly to itself the character’s soul slips through.